-Since 2002, FoLLI (the Association for Logic, Language, and Information) has awarded the E.W.
-Beth Dissertation Prize to outstanding dissertations in the fields of Logic, Language, and Information (http://www.folli.info/?page_id=74), with financial support of the E.W.
+Since 2002, the Association for Logic, Language, and Information (FoLLI) has been awarding the annual E.W.
+Beth Dissertation Prize to outstanding Ph.D. dissertations in Logic, Language, and Information (http://www.folli.info/?page_id=74), with financial support of the E.W.
 Beth Foundation .
-Nominations are now invited for the best dissertation which resulted in a Ph.D. degree conferred in 2018.
+Nominations are now invited for the best dissertation in these areas resulting in a Ph.D. degree conferred in 2018.
 The deadline for nominations is the 15th of April 2019.

 The prize consists of:

 - a certificate